nsaylan/Cohort-19/devops/hands-on/Ansible/S4-ansible-04-directory-layout-starategy-errors/README.md

-# Hands-on Ansible-04: Creating directory layout, error handling and controlling execution with strategies in ansible
+# Hands-on Ansible-04: Creating directory layout, error handling, and controlling execution with strategies in Ansible

-The purpose of this hands-on training is to give students the knowledge of best parctices in ansible playbooks.
+The purpose of this hands-on training is to give students the knowledge of best practices in Ansible playbooks.

 ## Learning Outcomes

 At the end of this hands-on training, students will be able to;

-- Explain how to create directory layout using Ansible
+- Explain how to create a directory layout using Ansible

-- Explain how to make error handling in Ansible
+- Explain how to handle errors in Ansible

 - Explain how to control playbook execution in Ansible